MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Storage-Replica--Known-Issues.md

     , CimException
     + FullyQualifiedErrorId : Windows System Error 5038,New-SRPartnership

 This is caused by a known issue in Windows Server 2016 Technical Preview.
 As a workaround, prior to upgrading the cluster, remove all replication partnerships and groups.
-You can use Remove-SRPartnership and Remove-SRGroup to perf these tasks, or use Failover Cluster manager.
+You can use Remove-SRPartnership and Remove-SRGroup to perform these tasks, or use Failover Cluster manager.

 ### Related Topics